Stuck in Your Career? You're Probably Over-Optimized for Safety

 5. Capture proof: create an artifact you can reuse (case study, doc, mini project, results).
 Proof builds confidence because it's real.

-If you want the root framework that guides the whole system, start with the Career Stress Check to see whether the friction points more to direction, fit, or load, then go deeper with Career Clarity and the Career Clarity Quiz.
+If you want the root framework that guides the whole system, start with the Career Stress Check to see whether the friction points more to direction, fit, or load, then go deeper with Career Clarity and the Take free career snapshot quiz.

 7 Low-Risk Experiments That Create Motion